 To view the storage usage, perform the following:

 - Mouse over the "Disaster Recovery" option in the gray menu bar

 - Click the "Site Summary" option from the dropdown menu

 - Review the "Cloud Storage" column for the appliance in question

 - Mouse over the value in the field to view extra details

 What steps can I take to reduce storage usage?

 There are a few ways to manage one's storage consumption:

-- Manually delete backups via the "Manage Cloud" option for the CFA (Cloud Failover Appliance)
+- Manually delete orphaned backup jobs via the "Manage Cloud" option for the CFA (Cloud Failover Appliance)

 - Reduce the frequency of scheduled backups